Yashika9013/streakapp/README.md

 ## MYNTRA SUBMISSION
-# Streak App
+# Style star App

-Streak App is a modern, Gen Z-themed social platform that allows users to share their daily posts, track their streaks, and engage with a community.
+Style star App is a modern, Gen Z-themed social platform that allows users to share their daily posts, track their streaks, and engage with a community.
 The primary color theme is pink, with a focus on creating a visually appealing and user-friendly experience.

 ## Table of Contents